andreabolognani/debian-libvirt/docs/formatdomain.rst

    The thread pool helps increase the number of requests in flight when used with storage that has a higher latency.
-However, it has an overhead, and so for fast, low latency filesystems, it may be best to turn it off. ( :since:`Since 8.5.0` ) ``source``
+However, it has an overhead, and so for fast, low latency filesystems, it may be best to turn it off. ( :since:`Since 8.5.0` ) Element ``openfiles`` accepts one attribute ``max`` which defines the maximum number of file descriptors.
+Non-positive values are forbidden.
+   The upper bound on the number of open files is implementation defined.
+   ( :since:`Since 10.6.0` )
+``source``
    The resource on the host that is being accessed in the guest.
 The ``name`` attribute must be used with ``type='template'``, and the ``dir`` attribute